teamshares/shoelace/docs/pages/components/radio.md

 ---

 :::warning
 **Note:** The component on this page is named `sl-radio` but implements a UI element more commonly called "radio button."
 Shoelace has another component called [`sl-radio-button`](/components/radio-button), but this is for a UI element more commonly called "segmented control."
-Both `sl-radio` and `sl-radio-button` must be nested within an [`sl-radio-group`](/components/radio-group).
 :::

 ## Examples